microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 1. Install `nuget.exe` and add it to your `PATH` environment variable so that NuGet can invoked from any console window.
 Instructions on the process can be located [here][nugetcli].
+1. Replace `%MAJOR%`, `%MINOR%`, and `%PATCH%` with any numeric values in [vss-extension.json][vssextensionjson] (1 instance of each) and [task/task.json][taskjson] (2 instances of each).
+Ensure you undo these changes before creating a PR, as these values will be updated as part of the release task.
 1. Build the task locally by running `msbuild` from the PRMetrics directory.
    You may need to use a Visual Studio command prompt for this, as `msbuild` is not always added to the default path.